Skip to content

 Case Example: 27-Year Term Life Insurance for a Mortgage Timeline

 A 31-year-old couple wanted life insurance that would protect their household until the mortgage was scheduled to be paid off—about 27 years away.
-We compared 25-year term life insurance and 30-year term life insurance, then modeled an option that matched their timeline without forcing them to reapply later.
-The result provided long-term stability, predictable premiums, and a clear end date aligned with their financial plan.
+We compared 25-year term life insurance and 30-year term life insurance side by side, then modeled the simplest way to avoid a gap without overbuying.

 Common Mistakes to Avoid with a 27-Year Term Life Insurance Plan

-- Overpaying for unnecessary years: If responsibilities end in 27 years, a 30-year term may be more than you need.
+• Overpaying for unnecessary years: If responsibilities end in 27 years, a full 30-year term may be more than you need.

 Why Work With Diversified Insurance Brokers?

 Since 1980, Diversified Insurance Brokers has helped families match term life insurance to real deadlines—not generic defaults.
-Our advisors shop 75+ carriers, compare underwriting rules, and structure uncommon timelines like a 27-year term life insurance goal so you can get the right amount, the right length, and the best overall value.
+Our advisors shop 75+ carriers, compare underwriting rules, and structure timeline-driven plans like a 27-year term life insurance goal so you can get the right amount, the right length, and the best overall value.

 Talk With an Advisor Today